ricky0123/xeus-haskell/README.md

 ## Trying it online

-To try out xeus-haskell interactively in your web browser, just click on the binder link:
+To try out xeus-haskell interactively in your web browser, just click on the link:

 [Jupyterlite for Haskell](https://tani.github.io/xeus-haskell)